simoneSantoni/intro-to-Python-SMM692/_2/README.md

 # Tutorial # 2, control flow – README

 Synopsis: mainly, this tutorial focuses on iterators/loops.
-The set of examples contains diverse iterable objects.
+The set of examples involve diverse iterable objects.